Working together to make the Isle of Wight a great place to grow old.

-The Ageing Better Programme is an exciting partnership funded by the BIG Lottery Fund making the Isle of Wight a great place to grow old, while tackling social isolation.
+The Ageing Better Programme is an exciting partnership funded by The National Lottery Community Fund making the Isle of Wight a great place to grow old, while tackling social isolation.

-In March 2015, the Age Friendly Island partnership was successful in securing £5.7million for a period of 5 years from the BIG Lottery Fund to combat social isolation amongst local older people.
+In March 2015, the Age Friendly Island partnership was successful in securing £5.7million for a period of 5 years from The National Lottery Community Fund to combat social isolation amongst local older people.

 This exciting partnership of 11 organisations, under the heading AgeFriendly Island, aims to make the Isle of Wight a truly great place to grow old.